 Batches and Transactions

 SMART 2.0 does not define specific scopes for batch or transaction interactions.
-These system-level interactions are simply convience wrappers for other interactions.
+These system-level interactions are simply convenience wrappers for other interactions.
 As such, batch and transaction requests should be validated based on the actual requests within them.

 Scope Equivalence

 Multiple scopes compounded or expanded are equivalent to each other.
 E.g., Observation.rs is interchangeable with Observation.r Observation.s.
-In order to reduce token size, it is recomended that scopes be factored to their shortest form.
+In order to reduce token size, it is recommended that scopes be factored to their shortest form.

 Finer-grained resource constraints using search parameters